DEFRA/defra-ai-sdlc/defra-ai-playbook/defra-ai-sdlc-playbook/prompt-library/README.md

 You don't need to use these prompts verbatim, however, it's good to browse the prompts to get an understanding of how to structure your own prompts well.

+TODO: @Adam to write a bit about tailoring prompts

 ## Available Prompts

 ## Product